vmcggh18/band-project/README.md

 - Feature 10 - An html audio player facilitates the playing of tunes on the songs page.
 Four equal bootstrap columns contain the available audio tracks in the audio page.
 The basic html audio player is used and the controls allow for play, pause and volume adjustment.
+- Feature 11 - A bootstrap 4 carousel is used to present band images.
+It contains both indicator links and prev, next links.

 ### Features Left to Implement ###
 - The project in its current state presents a front end web application designed and implemented as described in the preceeding paragraphs.
 As the site develops and grows javascript would need to be introduced to enhance the elements.
-Some form of slideshow or carousel could be constructed to handle the gallery images or cycle through audio and video tracks.
 One limitation at present is that the current audio continues to play when the next one is clicked.
 Thus it needs to be paused before playing another.
 This can be addressed later on with the introduction of javascript as the site develops and expands.
 More complex media players could be constructed to enhance the experience of finding and playing tracks on the site.